In 1974, the Canadian Kennel Club (CKC) rescinded their recognition of the Tahltan Bear Dog as a distinct breed,

 pointed ears, a pointed muzzle and a fairly short bushy tail (often described as resembling a shaving brush) are the

+primary identifying physical features.
 The glossy coat was of average length, with guard hairs covering a very thick undercoat.

 Bear Dogs seem to have been widely traded, and dogs resembling them are mentioned occasionally in early coastal literature.